 The way those questions are answered will impact a girl’s beliefs about herself.
 This impact is equal in boys but often in different areas of their development.

 There has been a lot written about the influence of fathers in a girl’s future relationships.
 It is clear that the way a woman approaches romantic relationships is affected by the way she was treated by her father.
-If she was treated with respect and care, that is what she will expect from potential suitors.
+If she experienced respect and care in the father-daughter relationship, that is what she will expect from potential suitors.